-In this post, pantry organization tips made easy, we’re sharing our best tricks for keeping the pantry organized all year long!
+In this post, pantry organization tips made easy, we’re sharing our best tricks for keeping the pantry organized with baskets all year long!

-Honest to goodness, the pantry is one of THE most consistently organized spaces in our home.
-It’s been that way for several years now which is exciting.
+The pantry is one of THE most consistently organized spaces in our home.
+It’s been that way for several years now which feels like a huge accomplishment.

-We know the organization system we have in place is working for the way we live.
-It took a bit of trial and error, a lot of decluttering and the determination to keep the system maintained.
+It took a bit of trial and error, a lot of decluttering, investing in a proven organization system, and the determination to keep it all maintained.

 How it All Began